 It’s pretty simple.
 It’s like Ebay or Amazon, your sellers can create their own store and begin selling products immediately.
 Your marketplace will grow as your number of sellers increases too, since they’ll be doing their own promotion of their own personal store and you can really see an increase in traffic with all the fresh content they’ll be adding.

-Dokan is based on WooCommerce, so it’s stable and has been adopted by a wide variety of businesses.
+Dokan is based on WooCommerce, so it’s stable and has been adopted by a wide variety of businesses, from affiliate sales, app and software companies to online magazines.
 WooCommerce allows you to add on a multitude of extensions that will really come in handy for a multi-vendor business.
 If you’re selling digital downloads like WordPress themes, music, eBooks or other products, an affiliate program may be a great way to boost business and earn more money for your sellers and for yourself.
 WooCommerce has a powerful affiliate program available to help make that happen.
 What if your sellers need multiple payment gateways?
 WooCommerce has a wide range of payment types that can be easily implemented with a couple of extensions or add-ons.

 WooCommerce is extensively documented and if you have experience with WordPress, then you’ve probably had some experience with WooCommerce as well, so you may already know how solid and stable it is and how simple it is to get started.
 Other features available include:

 - Dynamic pricing, discounts for bulk orders.

 - United States Postal Service shipping rates for both domestic and world-wide shipping.
 (FedEx and UPS too!)

 - Subscription sales for products with recurring payments.